schoolofdevops/lab-setup/puppet/puppet-code/modules/lab-v2/README.md

 **Note:-**

-change souce location depends on your system path & requirements
+change souce location depends on your system path & requirements inside **init.pp**

-Files directory caintains all the exe & msi files.transfer to remote host & then installation can be done , so neccessary all executable & msi inside file directory
+** Files directory must  caintains all exe & msi files , which we have to transfer inside remote machine & then installation can be done.**